8thlight/boucher/README.md

 Read config/env/shared.rb to get a feel for the configuration options.
 You'll fill in some of those values as you continue to get started below.

+You will also need to create a security groups yaml file in order to use the security groups functionality.
+The security\_groups.example.yml file should get you off the ground.

 ### Creating a base image

 1) Launch new instance: Ubuntu Server 12.04.1 LTS